A Primer for Creditors Navigating the Bankruptcy System

 The Automatic Stay

-If you sell goods on credit in the normal course of your business, and if you sold goods to ABC within 45 days immediately preceding ABC's bankruptcy filing, you may be able to reclaim the goods from ABC.
-You may also be entitled to assert a priority claim for the value of any goods sold to ABC in the ordinary course of business during the 20-day period immediately preceding the bankruptcy filing.
-But, you need to act quickly to preserve these rights or they will be lost.
+If it is customary for you to sell goods on credit, and if goods were sold to Customer within 45 days immediately preceding the bankruptcy filing, you may be able to reclaim the goods from the Customer.
+You may also be entitled to assert an administrative priority claim for the value of any goods sold to Customer in the ordinary course of business during the 20 days immediately preceding the bankruptcy filing.
+To avail yourself of these options, formalities and procedures must be strictly followed, and quickly, to avoid expiration of your rights.

-You can also file a Proof of Claim with the Bankruptcy Court to evidence the debt owed to you by ABC.
-Doing so early is advisable to make sure your claim is recognized and that you are informed of the status of the bankruptcy proceeding.
-Filing a Proof of Claim does not guarantee repayment; instead, it merely preserves your right to share in a distribution of ABC's assets.
+Finally, you can also file a Proof of Claim with the Bankruptcy Court evidencing the debt owed to you by the Customer.
+Coming as no surprise, this option similarly imposes strict burdens and deadlines on filing requirements.
+Acting early is advisable, ensuring your claim is recognized, and you are kept abreast of the status of the bankruptcy proceeding.
+Filing a Proof of Claim does not guaranty repayment but does preserve your right to payment in the case.

 --

 © 2024 Ward and Smith, P.A.
-For further information regarding the issues described above, please contact Tyler J. Russell.
+For further information regarding the issues described above, please contact Jameson A. Doub or Thomas C. Wolff.

 This article is not intended to give, and should not be relied upon for, legal advice in any particular circumstance or fact situation.
 No action should be taken in reliance upon the information contained in this article without obtaining the advice of an attorney.